GaborJenei/Sparkify-DSND/README.md

 The dataset is a 12GB JSON file holding user log data and was provided through an AWS S3 bucket.
 The file is not provided in this repository due to its mere size.

+The full dataset I used has 26,259,199 rows and 18 columns.
+Each row represents a page visit by a single user.
+The most important features are:
+ - `userId`: string, the unique id of a single user,
+ - `sessionId`: long, unique id of a single session,
+ - `gender`: string, gender of the user (M or F),
+ - itemInSession: long, the cumulative number of items/pages viewed by the user in the session,
+ - `length`: double, length of a song item viewed,
+ - `level`: string, level of subscription (paid or free),
+ - `location`: string, location of the session with city and state
+ - `page`: string, page visited by the user
+ - `ts`: long, time stamp UNIX epoch time in milliseconds

 # Analysis
 ## Data cleaning
 I dropped all records with no user id.
 These are mainly interactions before logging in or signing up to the service.